codingvc/codingvc/_posts/2014-10-03-analyzing-angellist-job-postings-part-2-salary-and-equity-benchmarks.markdown

 As a parting thought, I'd like to reiterate that these are not rules, they are starting points.
 There are plenty of reasons to have higher equity grants (e.g. a specific employee can change the entire direction of a company) and plenty of reasons for lower grants (e.g. there are significant non-financial perks, like working with an amazing founder or working on a particularly meaningful project).

-In the next and final post in this series, I'm going to look at which aspects of a company and job correspond to getting more job applicants via AngelList.
-If you'd like to be notified when that post is published, please subscribe to this blog or check back in a week or two.

 <i>Thanks to <a href="http://numeratechoir.com/" target="_blank">Mike Greenfield</a> and <a href="http://ml.posthaven.com/" target="_blank">Cheng-Tao Chu</a> for feedback on earlier drafts of this post.</i>